 Yes, medications may have potential side effects.
 But if we consider the benefits of medication, it makes sense that they are the most common mental health treatment.
-Unlike traditional face-to-face care, they are convenient to access, deliver consistent outcomes, and are easy to scale.
+Unlike traditional face-to-face care, they are convenient to access and are easy to scale.
 Fortunately, digital therapeutics can offer those same benefits while also providing people with the care they prefer.

 Because they are fully-digital, digital therapeutics — such as Sleepio for poor sleep and Daylight for worry and anxiety — can provide people with personalized behavioral medicine in the exact moment of need, at scale.
 Digital therapeutics deliver convenient, consistent care with no serious side effects.

 But digital therapeutics aren’t just convenient, consistent, and scalable, they also work.
 There is robust evidence that proves behavioral medicine delivered in a digital format can help people overcome even the most stubborn mental health problems.

 For example, Sleepio has been studied in over 30 peer-reviewed papers, representing more research participants than were included in studies for some of the most common psychiatric medications.
 Results from those studies demonstrate that Sleepio consistently reduces poor sleep symptoms and improves psychological well-being, after just six weeks, with effects lasting through a 48 week follow-up.
 Additionally, Daylight has been shown to help 71% of members move from clinical to non-clinical levels of worry and anxiety while also improving symptoms of low mood, sleep, and quality of life.

 A safe and effective non-drug alternative for mental health